wqking/license-header/readme.md

 If the action is `update`, it will add the license to the source files if it's not there, or update the license if the license is already there.
 If the action is `remove`, it will remove the license from the source files.

+The tool matches license text with the source code using fuzzy matching algorithm.
+If the license is modified slightly, such as changing the license year, the tool can detect the license block in the source code correctly.
+But if the license is going to be changed a lot, you'd better remove the old license from the source code, then edit the license, then add the license back to the source code.
+Note: be sure to backup your source code files before using the tool.

 #### --source SOURCE, required

 SOURCE is the file pattern of the source files, the pattern can include wildcard `*`, and may include `**` to indicate recursive folders.